Feirell/serialization-generator/template.README.md

 ## Mapping / transforming serializer

-If want to implement a mapping serializer which, for example, maps an enum to a number and back you could do so in four ways:
+If want to implement a mapping serializer which, for example, maps an enum to a number and back you could do so in four ways.
+`EnumSerializer` is a specific class to map a static number of values to their indexes and back, primarily Enums.

 <!-- USEFILE: examples/transform-values.ts; str => str.replace('../src', 'serialization-generator') -->